 And, if you’re into indie games, the PC platform is your best option.

-However, the indie gaming scene isn’t enormous, and a significant portion of gamers typically stick to the known titles.
+However, the indie gaming scene pales in comparison to the market for AAA titles—which a significant portion of gamers typically stick to.
 And, when we consider that fact, the reality is that the PC doesn’t hold as substantial of an advantage over consoles when it comes to the number of “popular” games available.

 So, if you are someone who will likely stick to playing popular titles, then you won’t necessarily be forced to choose one platform over the other.
 Unless, of course, the game(s) you like to play is exclusive to one platform.